ShuxiChen/Data-Analytics-Course-Projects/Statistical Methods and Data Analysis/Two-way ANOVA/README.md

 * nuisance factor: the factor we are not interested, probably has an effect on the response.
 * blocking: a technique addressing the nuisance source of variability when it **is known and controllable**.
 * blocks: homogeneous groupings of experimental units created after blocking.

+Blocking reduces experimental errors, because the units in blocks have characteristics that are more common than units that are in different blocks.

 #### Scenario